nicktobolski/bananacci/README.md

 ## 🤝 Contributing

 Found a bug or have an idea?
-We'd love to hear from you!
+We'd love to hear from you.

 1. Open an issue on GitHub
 2. Describe the problem or feature request